Mohammad-AbdulSamad/Palestine-Daily-Data-ETL/README.md

+# Not Just Numbers

+📊 View the interactive dashboard on [Tableau Public](https://public.tableau.com/app/profile/mohammad.abdul.samad6018/viz/Book2_17532731179000/CausaltiesinPalestine)

+> A visual story of human impact in Palestine—combining real-time data with a message beyond statistics.

+---

-# 🇵🇸 Palestine Daily Data ETL & Live Dashboard
+## 🇵🇸 Palestine Daily Data ETL & Live Dashboard

-> **Real-time humanitarian tracking using public data, GitHub Actions, and Tableau**
+This project automates the extraction, transformation, and visualization of real-time data on casualties, infrastructure damage, and journalist deaths in Gaza and the West Bank.
+It uses:
+- GitHub Actions for daily ETL
+- Tableau Public for interactive dashboards
+- Publicly sourced humanitarian datasets

+...

 ---